opencast/opencast/docs/guides/admin/docs/modules/metrics.md

 Available Metrics
 -----------------

-Opencast metrics are retrieved directly from the service registry and describe the current work load of the Opencast cluster.
-There should usually be no need for monitoring Opencast metrics on several servers of a cluster.
-All will produce identical metrics.
-The standard JVM metrics, however, are specific to each server.
+Opencast related metrics describe the whole cluster and will be identical on all nodes while JVM metrics are specific to each node.

 These available metrics allow monitoring the current cluster state when it comes to processing and should allow for good alerting rules: